 Foreign direct investment (FDI) of about US$85 billion poured into the Hong Kong economy in 2017, making it the second highest recipient in Asia only after mainland China (US$144 billion), according to the United Nations Conference on Trade and Development (UNCTAD).
 Overall, mainland China ranked second around the world for FDI, and Hong Kong third, outranked only by the US.
 Hong Kong was the biggest investor in mainland China.

-In 2018 the total number of companies with regional headquarters in Hong Kong increased to over 1 500, representing a year-on-year growth of over eight per cent, as the city is the pre-eminent gateway to and from the Mainland.
+In 2020 the total number of companies with regional headquarters in Hong Kong was over 1 500, as the city is the pre-eminent gateway to and from the Mainland.

-As at November 2018, the number of startups grew by 18% year on year, and jobs created surged by 51%.
-The startup community is highly international, with 35% of founders coming from outside Hong Kong.
+The startup community is highly international, with 35% of founders coming from outside Hong Kong, including 7.9% from France and 3.5% from Itraly.
 Vibrant sectors include fintech, followed by e-commerce/supply chain management/logistics technology, professional or consultancy services, information, computers and technology.

 For more information about Hong Kong, see Fact Sheets here